-As of March 31, 2022, the Company's catastrophe event retention is \$12.5 million for all perils.
-As of March 31, 2022, the Company's XOL reinsurance structure provides protection up to \$1.71 billion for earthquake events and \$700 million for hurricane events.
+As of June 30, 2022, the Company's catastrophe event retention is \$12.5 million for all perils.
+As of June 30, 2022, the Company's XOL reinsurance structure provides protection up to \$2.08 billion for earthquake events and \$900 million for hurricane events.

-In addition to reinsurance purchased from traditional reinsurers, the Company has historically incorporated collateralized protection from the insurance linked securities ("ILS") market via catastrophe bonds.
+In addition to reinsurance purchased from traditional reinsurers, the Company has historically incorporated collateralized protection from the insurance linked securities market via catastrophe bonds.
 During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
 The catastrophe bond was completed through Torrey Pines Re Pte.
-Ltd. ("Torrey Pines Re").
-Torrey Pines Re. is a special purpose insurer established in Singapore whereby Torrey Pines Re provides Palomar with indemnity-based reinsurance covering earthquake events.
+Ltd. ("Torrey Pines Re Pte.").
+Torrey Pines Re Pte. is a special purpose reinsurance vehicle incorporated in Singapore that provides Palomar with indemnity-based reinsurance covering earthquake events through June 1, 2024.
+During the second quarter of 2022, the Company also closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
+This catastrophe bond was completed through Torrey Pines Re Ltd., a Bermuda-domiciled special purpose insurer that provides indemnity-based reinsurance covering earthquake events through June 1, 2025.